Amazingren/CIT/README.md

 ## Contributions
-If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Bin Ren ([sunshineren@pku.edu.cn](sunshineren@pku.edu.cn)).
+If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Bin Ren ([bin.ren@unitn.it](bin.ren@unitn.it)).